YetOpen/certbot-zimbra/README.md

 # WARNING - Breaking changes ahead

 Thanks to the awesome job of @jjakob the script has undergone a considerable rewrite.
-Some things changed, some parameters have been renamed, so **if you're upgrading please read the [WARNING chapter](##-WARNING) below**.
+Some things changed, some parameters have been renamed, so **if you're upgrading please read the [WARNING chapter](#warning) below**.

-We encourage you in testing the script and reporting back any issues you might encounter.
-The latest version can be downloaded from the [Releases tab](/YetOpen/certbot-zimbra/releases), or if you prefer bleeding edge (may be broken) from the [master branch directly](certbot-zimbra/blob/master/certbot_zimbra.sh).
+We encourage you to test the script and report back any issues you might encounter.
+The latest version can be downloaded from the [Releases tab](https://github.com/YetOpen/certbot-zimbra/releases), or if you prefer bleeding edge (may be broken) from the [master branch directly](/../../raw/master/certbot_zimbra.sh).

-If you're in a hurry and cannot wait our feedback on an issue you can download the last *stable* version from [0.5.0 tag](https://github.com/YetOpen/certbot-zimbra/tree/0.5.0-beta).
+If you're in a hurry and cannot wait for our feedback on an issue you can download the last *stable* version from [0.5.0 tag](https://github.com/YetOpen/certbot-zimbra/tree/0.5.0-beta).

 If you encounter any problem please [open an issue](https://github.com/YetOpen/certbot-zimbra/issues/new).